 Located along what was once referred to as Pittsburgh’s “Automobile Row,” a vacant 1915 Ford Motor Building will be rehabilitated and adapted as a research facility for the University of Pittsburgh (Pitt).
 Innovative for its time, the historic Ford Motor Building was one of 31 around the country where Model Ts were mass assembled, sold out of a showroom, and subsequently serviced all in one building.
-In collaboration with Pitt and Wexford Science and Technology, ZGF is providing design services to give new purpose to this historic building, transforming it into the Immune Transplant Therapy Center (ITTC)—a modern innovation hub that will support researchers in their efforts to solve some of medicine’s toughest challenges.
+In collaboration with Pitt and Wexford Science and Technology, ZGF is providing design services to give new purpose to this historic building, transforming it into the Immune Transplant and Therapy Center (ITTC)—a modern innovation hub that will support researchers in their efforts to solve some of medicine’s toughest challenges.

-The design for the ITTC will sensitively restore and preserve the original character of the 340,000 SF, eight-story Ford Building while establishing a distinct yet architecturally respectful 160,000 SF laboratory-tower addition and a 295-car parking facility.
+The design for the ITTC will sensitively restore and preserve the original character of the 340,000 SF, eight-story Ford Building while establishing a distinct yet architecturally respectful 160,000 SF laboratory-tower addition and 295-car parking facility.
 Clad in precast terracotta, the new addition will complement but not copy the materiality of the Ford Building.
 The design will insert a green terrace between the Ford Building and the new tower to further demarcate the old and new structures.

 On the interior, the design preserves much of the character of the existing structure while sensitively integrating new with old.
 A “main street” will become a unifying element that joins the existing building and new addition, while providing circulation to all major program elements.
-The Ford Building’s vertical crane shed—a distinct architectural element where rail cars once entered the building to offload auto components—will be restored and adapted into an atrium that houses a café and open-stadium seating.
-The new atrium will offer an informal gathering place for researchers as well as larger events for Pitt and the public.
+The Ford Building’s vertical crane shed—a distinct architectural element where rail cars once entered the building to offload auto components—will be restored and adapted into an atrium housing a café and open-stadium seating.
+The new atrium will offer an informal gathering place for researchers and will be equipped to house larger events for Pitt and the public.
 On the upper levels, life science research laboratories are efficiently and flexibly planned to promote collaboration and to accommodate the rapid advancement of immunotherapy research.
 The Ford Building’s original structure will be left exposed throughout laboratory spaces, providing researchers with a tangible reminder of the building’s history.